 1. I quit all high-impact cardio

 I gave up the running and any other high-impact aerobics, and switched to low-impact cardio like my Xiser mini-stepper workouts I share a little later in this article.
-Besides those, I also do paddling sprints 4 or 5 times a week in our swim spa on my surfboard with a tether.
+Besides those, I also do paddling sprints in our swim spa on a surfboard with a tether.

 2. I started supplementing with collagen & curcumin